Learn Tarot

 On a spiritual level, tarot is a tool of communication.
 Spirit speaks in symbol.
 Guides speak in metaphor.
 Ancestors speak in image and pattern.
 Tarot translates the subtle realm into a form your conscious mind can understand.
 When you learn tarot, your intuition strengthens because you are giving it a medium through which to speak clearly.

-Tarot is the meeting point between mind and mystery — where psychology meets soul, where symbol meets spirit, where reason meets deep knowing.
+Tarot is the meeting point between mind and mystery – where psychology meets soul, where symbol meets spirit, where reason meets deep knowing.
+To learn tarot is to learn the language of this intersection.

-🌕 Chapter 3: The Structure of the Tarot — The Map of the Fool’s Journey
+The Structure of the Tarot – The Map of the Fool’s Journey

+Tarot is not a random assortment of pictures.
+It is a structured story – a spiritual anatomy of human life.
 The deck is divided into two realms: the Major Arcana and the Minor Arcana.
 Understanding these two is key to becoming a deep reader.

 The Major Arcana – twenty-two cards from The Fool to The World – trace the arc of initiation.
 They represent major thresholds, spiritual lessons, karmic chapters, psychological transformations.
 When a Major appears in a reading, it signals that the moment is significant.
 A turning point.
 A doorway.